When Your Pet Dies in Korea: What You Need to Do

 Where do I report a pet's death in Korea?

-At the National Animal Protection Information System portal (animal.go.kr / 국가동물보호정보시스템) online, or in person at your local district office (구청 or 시군구청).
-Bring your ARC and the pet's registration information.
+Easy Law says the death report can be filed online through the National Animal Protection Information System (animal.go.kr / 국가동물보호정보시스템) for a registered animal, or in person at the city, county, or district office (시·군·구청).
+Bring your ID and the pet's registration information.

 How much does pet cremation cost in Korea?